rolandmaio/vim-pyimp-nav/README.md

 # PIN: Python Import Navigation

+PIN is still under active development and not yet suitable for release, sorry!
+We hope that this will change soon.

 ## Overview

 PIN is a Vim plugin for navigating Python import statements.

-Specifically, given an import statement a Python file, PIN allows you to open the file that provides the Python module being imported.
+Specifically, given an import statement in a Python file, PIN allows you to open the file that provides the Python module being imported.
 This is done by examining the `__file__` attribute of the imported module, consequently, the file may not be Python source code.